varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/functions-checkpoint.md

 #### While-loops
 A [while-loop](https://en.wikipedia.org/wiki/While_loop) is a control structure that repeats a block of code in the loop’s body as long as a particular condition, which is encoded in the loop's header, is true.

-The header of a `while-loop` evaluates a Boolean control expression which determines if the body is executed or the loop terminates; if the control expression evaluates to `true`, the code in the body is executed; otherwise, the loop terminates.
-Thus, unlike a `for-loop` that iterates over a specified range of values, a `while-loop` can repeat both for a fixed number of iterations or indefinitely, depending upon the result of the evaluation of the control condition in the header of the loop.
+The header of a `while-loop` evaluates a Boolean control expression that determines whether the body is executed or the loop terminates.
+If the control expression evaluates to `true`, the code in the body is executed; otherwise, the loop terminates.
+Thus, unlike a `for-loop` that iterates over a specified range of values, a `while-loop` can repeat both for a fixed number of iterations or indefinitely, depending upon the result of evaluating the control condition in the loop's header.

-Let's look at the structure and syntax of a `while-loop` in [Julia](https://docs.julialang.org), [Python](https://www.python.org) and the [C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)) where we are iterating over a fixed range of values:
+Let's look at the structure and syntax of a `while-loop` in [Julia](https://docs.julialang.org), [Python](https://www.python.org), and the [C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)) where we are iterating over a fixed range of values:

 `````{tab-set}